benedictjohannes/pm2-recover/README.md

 - `npx pm2-recover -o recovery-script.sh`: writes the output to a file
 - `npx pm2-recover | bash`: directly try to execute the output by piping to bash.
 Make sure you've inspected the output beforehand.

-For switching nvm managed node version, ensure you're using the desired node version because `pm2` keeps track of absolute path to the node executable.
+For switching nvm managed node version, ensure when you run the generated script, you're using the desired node version as `pm2` keeps track of absolute path to the node executable.